hunter-college-ossd-fall-2019/shadow12ac_jupyter_evaluation/evaluation_jupyter.md

 ### Welcomeness

 1. Is there a CONTRIBUTING document?

+    Yes
 <br><br><br><br><br>

 1. Is there a CODE OF CONDUCT document?

+    No
 <br><br><br><br><br>

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?

+    Questions are generally answered swiftly and with constructive responces.
 <br><br><br><br><br>

 1. Are people friendly in the issues, discussion forum, and chat?

+    Yes, it seems like everyone in the issues and forum are friendly and appreciative.
 <br><br><br><br><br>

 1. Do pull requests get reviewed?

+    Yes, pull requests are thoroughly reviewed and maintainers ask for changes in the request.
 <br><br><br><br><br>

 1. Do maintainers thank people for their contributions?

+    Yes, almost all the contributions are appreciated by the maintainers.
 <br><br><br><br><br>